Foam and Foam Formation

 In rivers and streams the flow of water results in the formation of foam.
-In lakes and dams it is wind that agitates the water surface and results in the formation of foam.
+In lakes and dams, it is the wind that agitates the water surface and results in the formation of foam.
 In estuaries wind also results in the formation of foams as do the currents associated with tidal movement.

 action in the marine environment contributes to the formation of foam through the agitation of seawater.

-Sea foam or spume as it is commonly termed occurs world wide and varies in
+Sea foam or spume as it is commonly termed occurs worldwide and varies in

 extent due to location, surrounding marine, freshwater and or terrestrial